dw-0/kiauh/README.md

 * Tested only on Raspbian Buster Lite

 ## Functions and Features:
-Soon™
+- Installing:
+  - Klipper
+  - dwc2-for-klipper + Duet Web Control
+  - Moonraker + Mainsail
+  - OctoPrint
+- Updating:
+  - Klipper
+  - dwc2-for-klipper + Duet Web Control
+  - Moonraker + Mainsail
+- Removing:
+  - Klipper
+  - dwc2-for-klipper + Duet Web Control
+  - Moonraker + Mainsail
+  - OctoPrint

+- Build Klipper Firmware
+- Flash MCU
+- Read ID of currently connected printer
+- Write several entries to your printer.cfg, some of them customizable right in the console
+- Switch between Klipper Forks:
+  - scurve-shaping
+  - scurve-smoothing
+  - moonraker
+- Toggle auto-create backups before updating
+- Toggle OctoPrint Service (usefull when using DWC2/Mainsail and Octoprint at the same time)

+tbc ...

+## What this script can't do:
+- Updating OctoPrint.
+Use OctoPrint for updating!

 ## Q&A

 __*Q: Can i install octoprint with this script?*__

-**A:** Soon™
+**A:** ~~Soon™~~ Yes :)

 __*Q: Can i use this script to install multiple instancec of Klipper on the same Pi?
 (Multisession?)*__

  **A:** No, and at the moment i don't plan to implement this function.
-For multisession installations take a look at this script manu7irl created: https://github.com/manu7irl/klipper-DWC2-installer
+For multisession installations take a look at this script manu7irl created: https://github.com/manu7irl/klipper-DWC2-installer .
+Keep in mind that klipper-DWC2-installer and KIAUH are **NOT** compatible with each other.